What’s in this article

 2. Process Efficiency

-Internal audits help to identify gaps in your business operations, procedures and your governance processes while providing appropriate recommendations on how to solve the misstatements.
+Internal audits help to identify gaps in your business operations, procedures and governance processes while providing appropriate recommendations on how to solve the misstatements.

 3. Security